Patriotic Union of Kurdistan: Discontent within the Kurdistan Democratic Party (KDP)

 The PUK traces its political heritage to Sulaymaniyah native Ibrahim Ahmad.
-After the collapse of the Soviet-backed Kurdish Mahabad Republic in Iran in early 1947, Ibrahim Ahmad, previously the Sulaymaniyah representative of the Iranian KDP (KDP-I), joined the newly formed Iraqi KDP.
+After the collapse of the Soviet-backed Kurdish Mahabad Republic in early 1947, Ibrahim Ahmad, previously the Sulaymaniyah representative of the Iranian KDP (KDP-I), joined the newly formed Iraqi KDP.
 Ahmad was a highly influential leftist intellectual, who by 1951 had succeeded in rallying most of the Iraqi Kurdish leftist-nationalists to the new Iraqi KDP, which, in turn, took the opportunity to convene a second Party Congress and duly elect Ahmad as secretary-general (effectively acting Chairman).

 However, from the very beginning in Iran, Ibrahim Ahmad's leftist politics, "intellectualism", and support for Qazi Muhammad put him at odds with the faction of the KDP loyal to Mustafa Barzani and his traditionalist-conservative tribal support base.
 It was "well-known in nationalist circles that the relations between the two men Mustafa and Qazi were not easy".
 Ibrahim Ahmad was soon joined by up-and-coming intellectual and socialist Jalal Talabani.
 Barzani and Ahmad were known to dislike each other.
 But while each wanted to reduce the others' influence in the KDP, each also knew that the other was indispensable in securing the loyalty of their respective support-bases.

 When the first Ba'ath Party government was deposed in a coup led by Abdul Salam Arif, Mustafa developed a close relationship with Arif.
 Mulla Mustafa signed an agreement with Arif in his personal capacity, rather than as president of the KDP.
 This infuriated Ahmad and Jalal Talabani as the agreement omitted any mention of self-administration, let alone autonomy—the whole point for which the Kurds had been fighting a long-term guerrilla war.
 Arif threatened force against any Kurdish opponent of Mustafa, while Mustafa declared that any resistance to Baghdad would constitute a declaration of war against himself and the Barzanis.

 Ibrahim Ahmad and Jalal Talabani decried this complicity, and as they saw it, submission, to Baghdad.
 Mulla Mustafa rallied the conservatives and tribal leaders to his side.
 Furious debates and campaigning followed, but Ahmad's and Talabani's arguments could not dislodge Mulla Mustafa's position as the popular figurehead of the Kurdish people.
 Mulla Mustafa would accept no dissent, and, fearing for their lives, Ahmad and his followers slipped away at night from a heated discussion with Mulla Mustafa, and retreated back to their stronghold in Mawat, Iraq.

 At the Sixth Party Congress of the KDP in July 1964, representatives from the Ahmad-Talabani faction were arrested upon arrival.
 A few days later Mulla Mustafa sent his son, Idris Barzani with a large force to drive Ahmad, Talabani, and their 4,000 or so followers into exile in Iran.
 With this, Mulla Mustafa had finally achieved undisputed control of the KDP.